 With the importance of introducing measures to keep children safe online, coupled with the controversies around the introduction of KOSA, and concerns around its ethics, let’s go back and take a look at the evolution of privacy laws to understand whether this bill will actually be effective at protecting children online.

-The journey of privacy laws begins with the right to be left alone, a principle aimed at protecting individuals from unwarranted public scrutiny.
+The evolution of privacy laws began with the right to be left alone, a principle aimed at protecting individuals from unwarranted public scrutiny.
 This foundational concept set the stage for future justice by emphasizing the importance of individual autonomy.
 Early US data breach litigation reflected this, demanding tangible evidence of harm, such as financial loss or identity theft, for legal action.
-During this time legal action around privacy was defined by the necessity of concrete harm, a principle that would evolve as society's understanding of privacy deepened.
+During this time, legal action around privacy was defined by the necessity of concrete harm, a principle that would evolve as society's understanding of privacy deepened.

 Today, the focus of privacy litigation has expanded to encompass the preservation of autonomy.
 The practice of requesting consent using complex privacy policies illustrates how individuals are subtly coerced into choices that serve corporate interests, undermining their autonomy.